Skip to content

 # ....df is a pandas DataFrame

-# Remove empty values
+# Remove empty values with defaults

-df = remove_empty_values(df, filter_column'column1')
+df = remove_empty_values(df, filter_column='column1')

 • df: pd.DataFrame | The DataFrame to be filtered.